 The key issue here is that being one of ‘the righteous’ means they are of God’s covenant people and inherit the covenant promises (land).
 See also Ps 37; Mt 12.49-50; Rom 8.15-16; 1 Pet 1.3; Heb 11.

+I believe this understanding runs contrary to scripture.
 Refer to my word study on righteous for further information.

 These are the significant passages I use to outline the scriptures understanding of righteousness.